Browning School: Athletics

 Browning teams compete in interscholastic soccer, cross country, basketball, squash, baseball, tennis, table tennis, golf, and track.
-Interscholastic team sports are open to students in Grades Five through Grade Twelve in good academic standing.
-Interscholastic competition in basketball begins at Grade Five.
+Interscholastic team sports are open to students in Grades Six through Grade Twelve in good academic standing.
+Interscholastic competition in basketball begins at Grade Six.
 There are also intramural opportunities at Browning in the fall, winter, and spring.

 In anticipation of the fall and spring seasons, coaches provide preseason training to support boys in the honing of their game skills.
 Fall preseason camp takes place in the Berkshires at the end of August, and the spring camp is over break in Florida.
 The athletic department makes use of both facilities at school and those of New York City.
 The soccer and baseball teams practice at fields on Randall's Island.
-The track team makes use of Randall's Island and Central Park.
-In addition to the Upper and Lower gyms at school, the basketball teams take advantage of the gymnasium facilities at Equinox, Basketball City, and Chelsea Piers for practices and games.
+The track team makes use of Randall's Island and Central Park.At the new location on 64th street the school recently built a new gym where the basketball practices and games take place.
 The tennis team practices and plays a number of its matches at the National Tennis Center, home of the U.S. Open, in Flushing, Queens as well as The West Side Tennis Club in Forest Hills.
 Golf team practices are held at the driving ranges on Randall's Island and Chelsea Piers; matches are held at Mosholu.